DuFanYin/assignment/server/README.md

 ### Overview

-The server processes DBN files containing market-by-order (MBO) messages, maintains an in-memory order book, captures snapshots after each update, and stores them in PostgreSQL.
+The server processes DBN files containing market-by-order (MBO) messages, maintains an in-memory order book, captures snapshots after each update, and stores them in ClickHouse.
 The architecture uses a per-cycle threading model where each file upload spawns dedicated processing and database writer threads that run to completion.

 ### Threading Model